rotationalio/rotational.io/content/en/blog/2022-12-01-go-serialization-formats.md

 As Protocol Buffers and the Go language were developed by Google this likely played a big role in why protobufs performed the best during our tests.
 Test results will vary depending on the programming language used.
 In fact, if using a higher-level language, JSON may be the better choice.

 We'd like to thank Alec Thomas for creating a [GitHub repo](https://github.com/alecthomas/go_serialization_benchmarks) that made it easier for us to look into different Go packages for this post.
-If you're interested in learning more about other serialization formats that may be used with Go, not mentioned in this post, we highly recommend checking out their repo.
+If you're interested in learning more about other serialization formats that may be used with Go, we highly recommend checking out their repo.

 #### Resources
 [BSON vs JSON on Stack Overflow](https://stackoverflow.com/questions/12438280/what-is-bson-and-exactly-how-is-it-different-from-json)